IIC-SIG-MLsys/iic-sig-mlsys.github.io/README.md

 ## Development

-To set up your environment to develop this theme, run `bundle install`, then run `bundle exec jekyll serve`, and open your browser at `http://localhost:4000`.
+To set up your environment to develop this theme, run `bundle install`, then run `bundle exec jekyll serve --host=0.0.0.0`, and open your browser at `http://localhost:4000`.
 This starts a Jekyll server using this theme.
 Make changes to the pages, documents, data, etc. like normal to test this theme's contents.
 As you make modifications to this theme the site will regenerate and you should see the changes in the browser after a refresh.

 ## License